 Facet joint injuries are real and the chronic back and neck problems that come with facet joint injuries or whiplash.
 Chronic, ongoing, and permanent damage to the neck and spine is not uncommon.
 If you were in a low impact or minor car accident, it’s common for insurance companies and others to understand how dislocated joints can cause neurological damage.
 Your accident may have seemed benign but the pain and suffering can be chronic.
 Sudden onset of headaches and other symptoms must be taken seriously.

 The problem with facet joint injury is that it can take time for the onset of symptoms and it can be difficult to diagnose.
 Even if a car accident seems minor, injuries sustained can cause neurological damage when facet joints are dislocated and soft tissue surrounding the joints swell up and place pressure on adjacent nerves.
 Physicians may not diagnose a facet joint injury immediately or even for several days or more after an accident which can be even more challenging.
-It’s crucial that your personal injury attorney understands how to navigate a your case making sure you receive the proper tests and care and negotiate with your insurance carrier and protect your rights and your health.
+It’s crucial that your personal injury attorney understands how to navigate your case making sure you receive the proper tests and care and negotiate with your insurance carrier and protect your rights and your health.

 Whiplash Attorney New Port Richey, Hudson, Spring Hill, Brooksville, Inverness

-Wendy Doyle-Palumbo is a car accident attorney representing the injured in Pasco, Hernando, Citrus and Pinellas County, FL.
-Please call 727-233-2134 for information or free consultation.
-Remember when hiring a personal injury attorney to hire a trial lawyer and experienced Tampa Bay car accident Lawyer and PIP and Med Pay Attorney .
+Wendy Doyle-Palumbo is a car accident attorney representing the injured in Pasco, Hernando, Citrus, and Pinellas County, FL.
+Please call 727-233-2134 for information or a free consultation.
+Remember when hiring a personal injury attorney to hire a trial lawyer and experienced Tampa Bay car accident Lawyer and PIP and Med Pay Attorney.